Experienced And Dedicated Legal Representation For Bicycle Accident Victims In Georgia

-A great many individuals enjoy riding their bicycles for recreation or exercise.
+A great many individuals enjoy riding their bicycles for recreation or exercise in Georgia.
 Additionally, many people utilize a bicycle as a mode of transportation to get them to and from their destinations.
 Whatever their reasons may be for riding a bicycle, cyclists are at far greater risk due to the obvious lack of protection than people who are in motor vehicles.
 The risk of severe injury is substantially greater even for those who wear protective safety gear such as a helmet or knee pads.

 If you have been injured by the carelessness or negligence of another individual, you may be entitled to file a claim for compensation for your injuries and other damages, such as medical expenses and lost wages.
-Due to the often-serious nature of bicycle accidents, your recovery period could take a significant amount of time and prohibit you from being able to work.
+Due to the often serious nature of bicycle accidents, your recovery period could take a significant amount of time and prohibit you from being able to work.
 You may quickly find yourself in financial hardship and unable to support yourself and your family.

-The Cowan Law Firm, LLC, of Dalton, GA, is passionately committed to seeking justice for individuals who have been injured in bicycle accidents.
+Cowan Law Firm, LLC, of Dalton, is passionately committed to seeking justice for individuals who have been injured in bicycle accidents.
 After your injury, you need time to rest and recover.
 Contact our law firm and ask to schedule a free consultation to discuss your case.

 Georgia law considers bicycles to be vehicles when on the roadways.
 Therefore, the same traffic laws that apply to motor vehicles also apply to cyclists sharing the roads.
 Some of the laws that bicyclists are responsible to know and obey are: